camy-code/frontEnd-camCook-summer/README.md

 Happy coding!
 And make sure to drink water.
 Anyone is welcome to use this if it helps them!

+# Notes
+Unfortunately, I got bored with this project as I lost excitement for design and have an idea for something else.
+Here is a [link](https://youtu.be/xvFZjo5PgG0?si=oU4JhcrlgkvjLWmQ) to the functionality.
+It is just setiing up generic pages.
+With a sidebar.
+Hopefully I  remember making this in the case that I want to put together a front end quickly.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).